EssBuilds/comradespipeline/README.md

 Adobe Colors - to select a colour theme which matches our theme.

 Bootstrap v5.3 - CSS framework used for design of the page.

+Further information is available in the [requirements.txt file](requirements.txt)

 ### Use of AI